 Consequently, the country’s post-war position in the victors’ camp made it imperative for Greek units to participate in Allied operations against the enemy in Italy.

-So, after the Lebanon Congress, the government of Georgios Papandreou, along with the condemnation of the insurgents and the approval of the British army leadership, decided to to form a Greek brigade.
+Hence, after the Lebanon Congress, the government of Georgios Papandreou, along with the condemnation of the insurgents and the approval of the British army leadership, decided to form a Greek brigade.

-The Greek brigade was formed under the constant supervision of the British staff from June 11 to 18, when it received its armament and was transferred to Tripoli, Lebanon, to the British Mountain Training Center.
+The Greek brigade was formed under the constant supervision of the British staff from June 11th to June 18tj, when it received its armament and was transferred to Tripoli, Lebanon to the British Mountain Training Center.

-The training began on June 22 was completed on July 28, 1944 with the brigade’s total force of 3,377 men, who showed a high morale and an eagerness to fight.
+The training began on June 22nd and was completed on July 28, 1944 with the brigade’s total force of 3,377 men, who showed a high morale and an eagerness to fight.

 From Lebanon to the Rimini front line

-On July 28, the 3rd Hellenic Mountain Brigade were transported by rail to Haifa and on the Dutch ship “Rous”, that set sail on August 7, accompanied by warships.
+On July 28th, the 3rd Hellenic Mountain Brigade were transported by rail to Haifa on the Dutch ship “Rous” that set sail on August 7th and was accompanied by warships.

-The Greek force landed on the Taranto port on August 11 and came under the command of the New Zealand Expeditionary Corps commanded by General Bernard Freiberg.
+The Greek forces landed on the Port of Taranto on August 11th and came under the command of the New Zealand Expeditionary Corps, commanded by General Bernard Freiberg.

 The Allied troops, consisting of the 5th U.S. Army in the western sector along the Adriatic and the 8th British Army in the eastern sector, had a total force of twenty divisions.

-The Allied forces, after taking Rome in June 1944, as part of Operation Olive, had advanced north against the new German line of defense, the Gothic Line.
+After taking Rome in June 1944 as part of Operation Olive, the Allied forces advanced north against the new German line of defense, the Gothic Line.

 On September 8, the 3rd Hellenic Mountain Brigade took over the coastal sector, replacing the 3rd Canadian Brigade.

-Taking over the area from Riccione to the Adriatic, the Greek force was given the mission to cober the right wing of the 1st Canadian Division in the planned attack against Rimini.
+Taking over the area from Riccione to the Adriatic, the Greek force was given the mission to cover the right wing of the 1st Canadian Division in the planned attack against Rimini.

 Attack and takeover of Rimini